 You will need to make a list of essential appliances, their wattage and how much electricity it takes for these items to start up to help determine the generator size that is best for your home.
 Once you have completed the assessment of your needs, the generator sizing chart below can help you determine what type of electric generator you should purchase.

 The first thing to think about as you investigate the types of generators available are the pros and cons of a portable vs. standby generator.
 A portable electric generator can be used in an emergency power outage situation, but these types of generators also can be used when camping or where power is needed on the go.
-However, standby generators are permanent systems that are wired into your home and are easily switched on to maintain energy connection in a blackout power outage.
+However, standby natural gas generators are permanent systems that are wired into your home and are easily switched on to maintain energy connection in a blackout power outage.
 When sizing a generator, consider the various situations where you might make use of the appliance.

 Here are some important things to think about when deciding between a portable vs. standby generator.